ShreeJananiMK/to_the_future/README.md

 #SNR Event Management

-A user friendly application for the students community to enroll themselves to explore events organised by SNR college.
+An user friendly application for the student community to enroll themselves to explore events organised by SNR college.

-Th Admin owns the portal to have control over the events created
+Th Admin owns control over the events created.

 The students have the access to enroll themselves.